mpsonntag/snippets/courses/teaching/docker.md

         docker cp [OPTIONS] SRC_PATH|- CONTAINER:DEST_PATH

+## Docker networks

+- When multiple docker instances are running, they can communicate with each other via a docker network

+        docker network create someNetworkName

+- Now start two different named docker instances that join the created network.
+By naming them, each docker instance can be address by any other docker instance via its name

+        docker run -dit --rm --name appA --network=someNetworkName applicationA:latest docker run -dit --rm --name appB --network=someNetworkName applicationB:latest

+- When we access one container, we can check, if the other app is available

+        docker exec -it appA /bin/bash
+        #-- check if appB appears in the list of known hosts
+        cat /etc/hosts
+        #-- or even ping the application by name
+        ping appB

 ### Docker cleanup

 docker can be a bit messy with the images and containers it leaves behind.
 Normal cleanup with the `rm` command might not be enough.